What are the most popular choices for hardwood flooring species?

 Black Walnut is grown in the Eastern U.S., but principally region in the Central states.
 The average tree height of 100 to 150 feet.
 The tree trunk diameter is usually only 2-3 feet wide.
 The roots of the walnut tree release a toxic material which may kill other plants growing above them.
 The wood develops a rich patina that grows more lustrous with age.
 The wood is generally straight-grained, but sometimes with wavy or curly grain for more visual intrigue.
 This species produces a greater variety of figure types than any other as there a wide variations in both color and graining.

 Be careful with area rugs – it’s ideal to wait 6 months before putting these on top of American Walnut (just as you would for American Cherry or Brazilian Walnut or Cherry).

 There are many other species of hardwood flooring, but these are the most popular hardwoods in Westchester County.

-I will do a follow up blog to show some of the other hardwoods including:
+I will do a follow up blog post to show some of the other hardwoods including:

 - Brazilian Teak